University of Hawaii at Hilo logo

 About University of Hawaii at Hilo

-Experience vibrant island academics at the University of Hawaii at Hilo.
+Experience a unique island education at the University of Hawaii at Hilo.

 Key Highlights

-• Founded in 1945 as Hilo Center, evolving into a public university within the University of Hawaiʻi System.
+• Established in 1945, it evolved from the Hilo Center into a distinct public university within the University of Hawaiʻi System.

-• Offers 33 undergraduate and 3 graduate degree programs, providing diverse academic pathways.
+• Offers a comprehensive selection of 33 undergraduate and 3 graduate degree programs.

-• Accredited by the WASC Senior College and University Commission since 1976.
+• Accredited by the WASC Senior College and University Commission since 1976, ensuring high academic standards.

 Timeline